ansible-city/aws_bootstrap/README.md

 # AWS Bootstrap

-Simple way to bootstrap your AMI using Ansible
+This role gives you simple way to bootstrap your AMI using Ansible.

+The "root_dir" folder is copied to the target machine along with the bootstrap scripts.